iammateus/is-it-nude-api/README.md

 # Is it Nude API

-An API that checks whether the image is a nude or not
+An API that checks whether the image has nudes or not.

+It's limited so sometimes errors do occur.